 In 2009 and the first quarter of 2010, we also added various additional media resources to our advertising network, including outdoors media in gas stations and urban locations.
 During 2009, we acquired 100% equity interests in each of Dominant City Ltd. and Beijing Union of Friendship Advertising Media Co.
 Ltd., which operate media resources in a number of airports including Guangzhou and Hangzhou airports, for a total consideration of US\$7.8 million.
 In 2009, we also entered into an exclusive concession rights contract under which we will develop and operate outdoor advertising platforms such as billboards at gas stations belonging to Sinopec.
 In January 2010, we acquired 100% of the equity interest in Easy Shop Ltd. and 90% of the equity interest in AM Outdoor for a total consideration of US\$13.9 million.
 We held 10% equity interest of AM Outdoor prior to the transaction.
-As a result of these transactions, we now hold 100% equity interest in AM Outdoor and operate unipole signs and other outdoor media across Beijing.
-In February 2010, we acquired 45% equity interest in Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
-We held 30% equity interest of Dongding prior to the transaction.
-As a result of these transactions, we now hold 75% equity interest in Dongding.
+As a result of these transactions, we now hold 100% equity interest in Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
+We held 30% equity interest of Dongding prior to the transactions, we now hold 75% equity interest of Dongding prior to the transactions such as shopping malls and parking lots.